top of page

 Copies of Commercially Available Train Station

-Eleven copies or apparent evocations of two similar commercially available Lionel stations -- the grander on a balustraded base -- first available in the 1920s.
+Twelve copies or apparent evocations of two similar commercially available Lionel stations -- the grander on a balustraded base -- first available in the 1920s.
 Perhaps the makers could not afford purchase or preferred their own take, variably

 accurate or idiosyncratic.